'Phase two': Russia's terrifying new tactic

 Through the looking glass

-President Zelensky places little value in ongoing diplomatic talks with the Kremlin.
+President Zelenskyy places little value in ongoing diplomatic talks with the Kremlin.

 "Yes, there is an ongoing negotiation process.
 But these are still words."